JuliaNeumann/nltk_book_exercises/README.md

-# nltk_book_exercises
+# NLTK BOOK EXERCISES

-My Solutions to the Exercises of the "Natural Language Processing with Python" Book
+My Solutions to the Exercises of the "Natural Language Processing with Python" Book.

+These are the solutions I came up with while working through the book.
+There's no guarantee that they are correct or complete.